How to file a West Virginia annual report

 • Your mailing address, if it differs from the principal office

 The form branches depending on your structure.
-Corporations add the names and street addresses of each officer and director, plus share information if you issue stock.
-LLCs report the names and addresses of each member or manager with signature authority.
+Corporations add the names and street addresses of each officer and director.
+LLCs report the names and addresses of managers or members authorized to sign filings on behalf of the company.
 Nonprofits list their officers and directors with titles and addresses.
-Limited Partnerships provide the names and addresses of all general partners.
+Limited partnerships provide the names and addresses of all general partners.
+LLPs follow an entity-specific filing format that reports authorized partners, addresses, and agent for service of process; confirm whether your LLP's periodic filing satisfies the general annual report rule or constitutes a separate obligation by checking with the Secretary of State.

 Consequences of not filing

-Failing to file your West Virginia annual report triggers immediate financial penalties.
-If the report is not submitted by June 30, most entities face a $50 late fee, while nonprofits incur a $25 penalty.
+Failing to file your West Virginia annual report triggers financial penalties and, if delinquency continues, more serious consequences.
+Late filers face an additional penalty on top of the base fee, with the precise amount set by the Secretary of State's current fee schedule.
 Beyond monetary penalties, your business risks losing its good standing status with the Secretary of State.

-The long-term consequences are even more severe.
+The long-term consequences can be severe.
 If an annual report remains unfiled, your business could:

 • Suffer banking complications

-• Be barred from bringing lawsuits in West Virginia courts, and existing contracts may become unenforceable
+• Be barred from bringing lawsuits in West Virginia courts, with some existing contracts becoming unenforceable

 Frequently asked questions